-To accurately calculate the dew point, the Stat needs to be equipped with a Humidity Sensor.
-To compensate Humidity changes in the supply air coming from a DOA, an additional set of sensors can be placed.
-A Precon III Duct probe can be wired into the SAT input and a humidity sensor can be wired into the SAH input.
+In order to accurately calculate the dew point, the Stat needs to be equipped with a Humidity Sensor (TS302 or TS304).
+To compensate for humidity changes in the supply air coming from a DOA, an additional set of sensors can be placed.
+A Precon III Duct probe can be wired into the SAT input and a humidity sensor can be wired into the DRH input.
 Both sensor readings are used to calculate the correct dew point of the supply air.
-The controller calculates both dew points, one for the room and one for the duct.
-Whichever dew point is higher serves as the base dew point for the setpoint calculation.
+The controller calculates two dew points, one for the room and one for the duct.
+Whichever dew point is higher serves a base dew point for the setpoint calculation.

-A simplified formula for calculating the dew point is:
+A simplified formula for calculating dew point is: